Negronii/MyNotes/front-end/interview.md

 ### Fetch API

-1. **What it is**: The Fetch API provides a more modern and powerful way to make web requests.
-It is a built-in window object in modern browsers, replacing the need to use the more complex XMLHttpRequest.
-Fetch returns Promises and is much cleaner and easier to use.
+1. **What it is**: The Fetch API is a modern method for making web requests.
+It is part of the window object in modern browsers and provides a cleaner, promise-based approach to asynchronous requests, making it a more straightforward alternative to XMLHttpRequest.

 2. **Code Example**:
    ```javascript